Buying by tender

 If you need an extension to complete any conditions, you must speak to your lawyer or conveyancer who will negotiate with the seller through their lawyer or conveyancer.
 Any changes will need to be added to the sale and purchase agreement and signed off by you and the seller.

 What if something goes wrong after your offer is accepted?

-If there is a problem meeting the conditions of the sale such as your finance arrangements falling through, or you are unhappy with the results of a building inspection and you want to withdraw from the sale, you must let your lawyer or conveyancer know as soon as possible.
+If there is a problem meeting the conditions of the sale, such as your finance arrangements falling through, or you are unhappy with the results of a property inspection report, and you want to withdraw from the sale, you must let your lawyer or conveyancer know as soon as possible.
 They will contact the seller’s lawyer or conveyancer.
 Remember, this can only occur if you have stipulated these conditions in the sale and purchase agreement.

 Pay the agreed amount by settlement date